 - Natural gas pipelines, electricity transmission, and toll roads in South America

-- Freight rail, ports, and logistics assets in Australia
+- Freight rail, shipping ports, and logistics assets in Australia

 - Telecommunications towers in Europe and India